Free Estate Planning Forms

 Debts Owed to Deceased

-Marshall v.
+The Case of Marshall v.
 Stern

 On March 19, 2010, the United States Court of Appeals for the 9th Circuit ruled against the Estate of Anna Nicole Smith on her claim against the Estate of J. Howard Marshall.
 The wealthy oil tycoon had a will and a living trust that left almost all of his estate to his youngest son, E. Pierce Marshall.
 His will and living trust left nothing to Anna Nicole Smith, even though she was married to Marshall at the time of his death.
 At the time, she was known as Vickie Lynn Marshall.